hegza/serpent-cli/README.md

+## Installation
+- The tool requires libssh to be installed on the system: `sudo apt-get install libssh-dev`.
+- `cargo install --path .`

 ## Developer notes
 This CLI includes the `serpent` library from an adjacent directory.
 This directory must exist parallel to the serpent tool like so: